rlex/ansible-role-k3s/README.md

 ### Sandboxing workloads with gvisor
 By setting k3s_gvisor to true role will install gvisor - google's application kernel for container.
 By default it will use ptrace mode.
-There is also k3s_gvisor_hostnetwork setting which will configure additional gvisor instance with host-networking mode, allowing to communicate with resources inside k8s while still keeping other gvisor features
 It will only install gvisor containerd plugin, you will need to create gvisor's RuntimeClass manually by applying following manifest for gvisor:
 ```yaml
 apiVersion: node.k8s.io/v1